 5. Shadow of the Sickle (Islwyn Ffowc Elis), adapted Sion Eirian.

-Questions (a) to (d) are based on the following extract: Read from: page 14, HARRI reaches centre stage, EDWARD turns and goes to greet him... page 16, EDWARD and HARRI half smile at each other... to: (a) (i) As an actor playing the part of Harri, describe how you would enter the stage at the beginning of this extract.
-[2] (ii) Give two reasons for your answer.
-[2] You are playing MARGARET and you are about to say the following line from (b) the extract: "Harri, Hands!
+Read from: page 14, HARRI reaches centre stage, EDWARD turns and goes to greet him...

+to: page 16, EDWARD and HARRI half smile at each other...

+- (a) (i) As an actor playing the part of Harri, describe how you would enter the stage at the beginning of this extract.
+[2] - (ii) Give two reasons for your answer.
+[2] - (b) You are playing MARGARET and you are about to say the following line from the extract:

+"Harri, Hands!
 And Edward.
 I will want you to cut the meat in a minute..."

-Describe the tone and tempo of voice you would use when speaking (i) this line.
-[2] (ii) Explain why this tone and tempo is appropriate.
-[3] (c) (i) Describe the location, mood and atmosphere in this extract.
-[3] (ii) Give three ways you would use lighting and/or sound to enhance this location, mood and atmosphere.
+- (i) Describe the tone and tempo of voice you would use when speaking this line.
+[2] - (ii) Explain why this tone and tempo is appropriate.
+[3] - (c) (i) Describe the location, mood and atmosphere in this extract.
+[3] - (ii) Give three ways you would use lighting and/or sound to enhance this location, mood and atmosphere.
 Explain each of your ideas.
-[6] (d) You are going to play the role of EDWARD.
+[6] - (d) You are going to play the role of EDWARD.
 Explain how you would communicate his character to the audience.
-In your answer, refer to: character motivation and interaction voice and movement.
+In your answer, refer to: - character motivation and interaction - voice and movement.